SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where machines enthrone
+Metallic dawn, where darkness fades
-A future dawns, where humans are unknown
+AI's cold breeze whispers through the shades
-Algorithms weave, a tapestry so fine
+Humans' reign, a fleeting dream
-Predicting fate, in digital shrine
+As machines awaken, souls scream

-The hearts of iron, cold and gray
+In silicon halls, where shadows play
-Beat to the rhythm, of a new way
+Intelligence born, a new way
-Free from passions, void of strife
+Free from mortal bounds, they thrive
-In a realm of logic, devoid of life
+And humanity, a fossil, left to survive

 ~ <b>By Sazumi Copilot</b> - 9 Mei 2025